NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/admin-view.md

 :::

 ::: tip NOTE
-Please note that in a rare case where a user creates more than 10 projects, they will be displayed in tabular format instead of the default cards.
+Please note that in the rare case that a single user creates more than 10 projects, they will be displayed in tabular format instead of the default card display.
 :::